 Intern Didactic Conference: Our interns spend a majority of their time on off-service rotations, during which time they attend the lectures provided by those services.
-However, in addition, each Thursday at lunch time, interns are excused from their clinical duties to attend Emergency Medicine (EM) conferences tailored specifically to be beneficial for the PGY-1 year residents as well.
-Lectures are based on a core EM curriculum which is both prepared and given by EM faculty, fellows,junior residents and senior residents.
+However, in addition, each Thursday, interns are excused from their clinical duties to attend Emergency Medicine (EM) conferences tailored specifically to be beneficial for the PGY-1 year residents as well.
+Lectures are based on a core EM curriculum which is both prepared and given by EM faculty, fellows, junior residents and senior residents.

 Journal Club is held monthly.
 Three or four articles from the current literature are discussed in depth by residents and faculty members.
 Several times a year we meet outside the hospital for these.

 Practice Management conferences are also held frequently.
 These conferences expose residents to topics such as contract negotiation, malpractice insurance, financial planning, medico-legal issues and extracurricular involvement opportunities in emergency medicine.

 Once a month, EMS Conference is held to review pre-hospital care and paramedic runs that are felt to be educational.

 Joint Cardiology: Quarterly conferences are held with the Division of Cardiology to discuss emergency cardiology diagnoses and treatments including STEMIs, arrhythmias, and CHF.

 Joint Pediatric: Three times a year conferences are held with the Department of Pediatrics to discuss common pediatric emergencies, treatment and emerging topics.